Last updated on September 6th, 2022

-Some other costs to consider for your fish tank headboard include the labour for the carpenter or joiner to build the frame, which is about £18 per hour on average.
+Some other costs to consider for your fish tank headboard or bed frame include the labour for the carpenter or joiner to build it, which is about £31.25 per hour on average.

 The cost of an electrician to install the power supply is around £40 per hour.
-And don’t forget to factor in the electricity running costs, which will be about £40 per year depending on the size of the aquarium in your bed frame.
+And don’t forget to factor in the electricity running costs, which you can calculate using your provider’s rate per kWh.

 Glass vs acrylic aquarium

 One of the big choices to make when planning your aquarium bed frame is deciding which material you want for the aquarium itself.
 Two of the most common options are glass and acrylic, which both come with their own pros and cons.

 Here’s a quick run-down of the differences between the two: